cjcenizal/react-design-workshop/README.md

 </Label>
 ```

-These components needs to represent the following markup:
+These components need to represent the following markup:

 ```html
 <hr class="horizontalRule" />